alexisolivo/Twitter-Sentiment-Analyser-in-Real-Time/README.md

 ## ML Pipeline for Sentiment Analysis

-Stanford's [Sentiment140]https://www.kaggle.com/kazanova/sentiment140 dataset is used to train an ML pipeline consisting of five stages.
+Stanford's [Sentiment140]https://www.kaggle.com/kazanova/sentiment140 dataset was used to train an ML pipeline consisting of five stages.
 Spark ML libraries were used for creating the ML pipeline.

 ![Image](https://github.com/madhavms/Twitter-Sentiment-Analyser/blob/main/Images/ML%20Pipeline.jpg)